binaryage/firequery/index.md

 **<span style="color: #a00">This extension may be insecure!</span>**

 So please don't browse porn sites with this enabled.
 I still don't fully understand the Firefox extension security model.
-The reality is that I'm interacting with naked HTML page from privileged code which may be insecure.
+The reality is that I interact with naked HTML page from privileged code which may be insecure.

 A good solution is to have dedicated [Firefox profile](http://support.mozilla.com/en-US/kb/Profiles) for development and use it only for safe sites.